dlepex/7w/README.md

 * https://github.com/dlepex/entrop (CLI tool, compiled to WASM) is used to generate a password
   * 7w is just a UI wrapper for _entrop_
-  * not all algorithms are available in UI due to deprecation or experimental status.
   * use `cmdline` input to specify/override _entrop_ command line params directly
 * It works only in sufficiently modern browsers that support WASM.
 * Mobile browsers may have some quirks but do work overall